arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/io/README.md

 All exceptions that would happen on the function parameter are automatically captured and propagated to the `IO<Unit>` return.

 It runs the current `IO` asynchronously, calling the callback parameter on completion and returning its result.

+The operation will not yield a result immediately; ultimately to start running the suspended computation you have to evaluate that new instance using an unsafe operator like `unsafeRunAsync` or `unsafeRunSync` for `IO`.

 ```kotlin
 IO<Int> { throw RuntimeException("Boom!") }